So much to tell you about this Slow-Roasted Curry Salmon recipe.

 Would you believe that I didn’t even like salmon until about a year ago?
 I didn’t grow up eating a lot of seafood (basically none) so it has taken me a while to get used to it and enjoy the flavor.

-I gave it a try and was SO excited that my kitchen didn’t even smell like I had cooked fish and the salmon turned out perfectly cooked.
+I gave it a try and was SO excited that my kitchen didn’t even smell like I had cooked fish and the salmon turned out perfectly tender.

-Over the past year I have adapted the method to create this recipe.
+Over the past year I have adapted the method to create this curry salmon recipe.
 I found that I still liked for the top of the salmon to be a little crispy so I started broiling it right at the end and it created a beautiful crust with a perfectly flaky center.
-I love to serve it over some of my Instant Pot Coconut Rice.
+It also tastes amazing served alongside my Instant Pot Coconut Rice.

-I will say that I am no salmon expert and this method may not be for everyone but I highly recommend giving the slow roasting method a try!
-I also am that person who likes the salmon cooked through so if you want it undercooked just reduce the roasting time.
+I will say that I am no salmon expert and this method may not be for everyone but highly recommend giving the slow roasting method a try!
+Also, I am that person who likes the salmon cooked through so if you want it undercooked just reduce the roasting time a little.

-What are some of your favorite salmon recipes?
-I would love some more recipes!
+Lastly, what are some of your favorite salmon recipes because I would love some more recipes!

 - Preheat oven to 250 and line a baking sheet with parchment paper.